-After breakfast in the morning we drive to Nayapul (48 km.)
-1.5 hr by vehicle over via hilly ridges of Lumle/kande and walk about 20 minutes to Birethanti, a large and prosperous town.
+After breakfast in the morning, we drive to Nayapul (48 km.)
+1.5 hr by vehicle over via hilly ridges of Lumle/Kande and walk about 20 minutes to Birethanti, a large and prosperous town.
 Beyond a pasture used by pony caravans, the trail reaches Sudami where we have Lunch.
-After lunch climb steadily up the side of the valley, reaching Hile at 1495m near by Tikhedhunga.
-Along the way various hamlets offer ample camping possibilities but if Gorepani is the objective for the next day it is better to push to Uleri.
+After lunch climbs steadily up the side of the valley, reaching Hile at 1495m near Tikhedhunga.
+Along the way, various hamlets offer ample camping possibilities but if Ghorepani is the objective for the next day it is better to push to Uleri.

 Our descent brings us to the village of Ghaundruk around noon.
 We will overnight here so have the afternoon to visit the Annapurna Conservation Office and museum, as well as take time to explore the village.
 2:30 hours

-Today is little hard day but good view from Kimrong danda, where from you can see close view of Machhapurchhare and south Annapurna.
-After crossing beautiful Ghandruk village we decent kimrongkhola and steep climbing up to top of chhomrong village, this is last biggest Gurung village of Annapurna basecamp from where you can see close view of south Annapurna and Himchuli.
+Today is a little hard day but a good view from Kimrong danda, where from you can see a close view of Machhapurchhare and south Annapurna.
+After crossing beautiful Ghandruk village we decent kimrongkhola and steep climbing up to the top of chhomrong village, this is last biggest Gurung village of Annapurna basecamp from where you can see close view of south Annapurna and Himchuli.

-Today we decent Jhinu danda, takes around 35 minute steep down and stop for hot spring and order lunch and go to Hotspring for 40 minute and back Jhinudanda take lunch and start trek to Tolka via Landrung village.
+Today we decent Jhinu danda, takes around 35 minutes steep down and stop for hot spring and order lunch and go to Hotspring for 40 minutes and back Jhinudanda takes lunch and start trek to Tolka via Landrung village.

-Today we have last close view of Machhapuchhare from Pothana and decent to Dhampus village enjoying views of mountains and landscape it takes us around 5/6hr to Phedi then take a vehical from Phedi to pokhara.
-The trek is finished and you can enjoy pokhara with riding boat or paragliding.
+Today we have a last close view of Machhapuchhare from Pothana and decent to Dhampus village enjoying views of mountains and landscape it takes us around 5/6hr to Phedi then take a vehicle from Phedi to Pokhara.
+The trek is finished and you can enjoy Pokhara by riding a boat or paragliding.

-- Three times meal (Breakfast, Lunch and Dinner while in trekking) .
+– Three times meal (Breakfast, Lunch, and Dinner while trekking).

-- 2nights hotel at kathmandu and 2nights hotel at pokhara with B/B plan and basic lodge while in trekking .
+– 2nights hotel at Kathmandu and 2nights hotel at Pokhara with a B/B plan and basic lodge while trekking.

 – Trekking Information Management System (TIMS) Permit